scipy/scipy/doc/source/tutorial/signal.rst

     >>> plt.show()

-That the |ShortTimeFFT| produces 3 more time slices than the classic version is main notable difference.
+That the |ShortTimeFFT| produces 3 more time slices than the legacy version is the main difference.
 As laid out in the :ref:`tutorial_stft_sliding_win` section, all slices which touch the signal are incorporated in the new version.
 This has the advantage that the STFT can be sliced and reassembled as shown in the |ShortTimeFFT| code example.
 Furthermore, using all touching slices makes